Smartbrood/terraform-islandora/README.md

 # terraform-islandora
-Islandora CLAW with Terraform and Docker
+Islandora CLAW with Packer, Ansible and Terraform.